 It’s important to remember that clinical trial participants remain volunteers.
 Even after going through the screening process and being selected for the trial, you still have the option to decide whether you want to proceed.

-can i take part in a clinical trial?
+Can I take part in a clinical trial?

 If you want to know whether you can participate in a clinical trial, then you need to understand what the criteria of the study are.
 This won’t be exactly the same in every study.